-means the rolling business plan of the Fund for the coming three years, prepared annually by the Management Company and approved by the Meeting of Investors.
+means the rolling business plan of the Fund for the coming three years, prepared yearly by the AIF Manager and approved by the Meeting of Investors.
 The Three Year Business Plan will set out as applicable:

 - the Investment Objective & Strategy and Investment Criteria;

 - · the economic perspectives of the Fund;

-- the Portfolio analyses Portfolio;
+- the Portfolio analysis Portfolio;

-- the Portfolio analyses Pipeline Investments;
+- the Portfolio analysis Pipeline Portfolio;

 - · the finance of the Fund;

 - redemption of Units (including but not limited to how the Management Company will deal with an Investor or Investors who indicated to the Management Company that they consider sending a Redemption Request in the short or medium term);

-- use of debt by the Fund (including the purpose of the borrowings as set out in the Fund Agreement);
+- use of debt by the Fund;

 - distributions of dividend;

 - sales & acquisitions and distributions of divestments;

 - budget/liquidity forecast;

 - financial model;

 - environmental, social and governance.